When you use Traffic Director to handle your application networking, consider the following two primary components:

 make tool are provided for you.

-- Ensure that you have access to a user account that has the IAM permissions required to
+Ensure that you have access to a user account that has the Identity and Access Management (IAM) permissions required to configure Traffic Director.
+The following instructions use the

 gcloudcommand-line tool to generate and automatically supply the credentials needed by the CSDS client.
 Alternatively, you can use the CSDS client and supply the credentials directly.